 An even better option can be to use flaxseed oil in combination with avocado oil.
-Predominantly an omega-9 fat, avocado oil is extremely penetrative and itself has incredible moisturizing properties for dry skin.
+Predominantly monounsaturated fatty acids, avocado oil is extremely penetrative and itself has incredible moisturizing properties for dry skin.

-By first applying avocado oil to an area of the face, such as a cheek or the forehead, and then immediately following with flaxseed oil in the same area, you combine together on your skin an exceptionally penetrating and hydrating evening moisturizer.
-At the same time, this combination may also help reduce problems with inflammation like dry or flaky skin, itching and irritated areas, acne and other blemishes and even eczema and psoriasis.
+By first applying flaxseed oil to the face, and then immediately following with a small amount of avocado oil in the same area, you combine together on your skin an exceptionally penetrating and hydrating evening moisturizer.

-This topical treatment may also be good for reducing fine lines and wrinkles.
+This topical treatment may also be good for reducing fine lines and wrinkles on your face.
 Since both avocado oil and flaxseed oil are often suggested as beneficial for reducing the signs of aging, combining them can have even more powerful results.
 I know personally, since applying these two oils to my face after showering in the evening, my skin has never looked or felt better.